martivj/martivj/README.md

 **Work**

 I am currently working as the lead developer for Go Arctic Tern LLC, a US-based company focused on helping immigrants within the country.
-We recently launched the [MyGreatTimeline](https://play.google.com/store/apps/details?id=com.arctictern.mygreattimeline) app project on Android, with an iOS version soon to follow!
+ We recently launched the MyGreatTimeline app project on Android and iOS, check it out [here](https://mygreattimeline.com)!

 **University**